 What is a Kansas Lost Instrument Bond?

 This bond also provides a warranty that if the original missing document surfaces, it will be given back to the surety company for appropriate clearance.
-In the case of checks, in the event that the original instrument re-emerges, the principal will not be able to cash it.
+In the case of checks, if the original instrument re-emerges, the principal will not be able to cash it.

 The bond’s coverage is not applicable to instruments that have been voluntarily destroyed or ruined on purpose with the objective of revoking its legal outcomes.
 It is also not applicable to instruments that have been mutilated.

-The bond cannot be renewed when it’s beyond its first term and cannot be invalidated or released by the surety, as the lost instrument may resurface at any given time, thereby keeping the accountability still in force in case it rematerializes.
+The bond cannot be renewed when it’s beyond its first term and cannot be invalidated or released by the surety, as the lost instrument may resurface at any given time, thereby keeping the accountability still in force in case it re-materializes.

-What is the cost of a Kansas Lost Instrument Bond?
+What is the cost of this Bond?

-More often than not, the face value or amount of the lost instrument is multiplied by 1.5 to establish the amount of the bond premium that needs to be paid.
+More often than not, the amount of the lost instrument or face value is multiplied by 1.5 to establish the amount of the bond premium that needs to be paid.

 Let proficient surety experts demonstrate to you how a professional surety company’s capable methods and well-organized practices diminish your expenditures.
-No more mix-ups and miscalculations.
-Click here to start the process NOW!
+No more miscalculations and mix-ups.
+Don’t hesitate!
+Start the bonding process today.